 Publication: Gallagher, AM. et al. (2016).
 The Impact of the Choice of Data Source in Record Linkage Studies Estimating Mortality in Venous Thromboembolism.
 PLoS One 11.2, e0148349. issn: 1932-6203. doi: 10.1371 / journal.pone.0148349.

-Cancer data contain data provided by NHS Digital National Disease Registration Service (NDRS) (formerly Public Health England (PHE)) via the National Cancer Registration and Analysis Service (NCRAS).
+Cancer data contain data provided by NHS England National Disease Registration Service (NDRS) (formerly Public Health England (PHE)) via the National Cancer Registration and Analysis Service (NCRAS).
 Linked NCRAS CPRD datasets include Cancer Registration data, the Systemic Anti-Cancer Treatment (SACT) Dataset and the National Radiotherapy Dataset (RTDS).

 Access to cancer data is subject to prior approval.

+For studies requesting NCRAS data, there are additional steps required to access these datasets prior to submission of the research application, as detailed in the NCRAS documentation below.
 Please be aware that it currently takes around 12-18 months from protocol approval to delivery of cancer data, and that timelines for accessing the NCRAS data are largely out of CPRD control.

 The data contains a record for each registrable tumour diagnosed or treated in England, of which the NCRAS has been notified.
 Cancers are coded using the International Classification of Diseases for Oncology, revision 3, 2011.
 They are also back mapped to the tenth revision of the International Classification of Diseases version 10.